-- Teachers make contact home when students miss any appointments. - After multiple missed appointments, a parent-teacher or adult student-teacher conference are scheduled. - An Attendance Intervention Meeting (AIM) is scheduled when the student's attendance has not improved.
+• Teachers make contact home when students miss any appointments.

+• After multiple missed appointments, a parent-teacher or adult student-teacher conference are scheduled.

+• An Attendance Intervention Meeting (AIM) is scheduled when the student's attendance has not improved.
 The AIM includes the parent, student, teacher, and Student Retention Support.
 The legal requirements of attending school and problems adults face as high school dropouts are discussed.
-If the student/parent cannot be reached, a home visit will be conducted. - A Student Retention Meeting (SRM) is scheduled when the AIM has not been successful.
-The SRM includes the School
+If the student/parent cannot be reached, a home visit will be conducted.

-Counselor, Supervising Teacher, School Administrator, and Student Retention Support.
+• A Student Retention Meeting (SRM) is scheduled when the AIM has not been successful.
+The SRM includes the School Counselor, Supervising Teacher, School Administrator, and Student Retention Support.
 The team will discuss with the student and parent if the independent study program is the best option for the student, other school options, and the serious long-term consequences of dropping out of school.

-Note: The California Department of Education DataQuest system reports four-year cohort graduation and dropout numbers for 2020-2021.
+Note: The California Department of Education DataQuest system reports four-year cohort graduation and dropout numbers.
 The one-year graduation rate is reported through the California School Dashboard and internal student information systems data was used in the chart below, because it was the most recently available source.
 The school is a Dashboard Alternative School Status (DASS), because the student population served is typically behind in credits.
 The tables display the most current data available.
 N/A is displayed when the school is new, or there is no data available to report, because the state did not report their data when this report was published.

 Note: The California Department of Education DataQuest system reports the Four-Year Adjusted Cohort Rate (ACGR) for all regular high schools.
-However, the ACGR is not a match for our school, because we are an approved Dashboard Alternative School Status (DASS).
+However, the ACGR is not a match for our school, because we are an approved Dashboard Alternative School Status (DASS) program.
 We serve a student population who are typically behind in credits, and not likely to graduate on time in a regular school setting.
 As a DASS school, we report the one-year graduation rate, which is calculated internally or from the California School Dashboard.
 The tables display the most current data available.
 N/A means that data was not available at the time of publication.

-TABLE 25: DROPOUT RATE AND GRADUATION RATE Indicator School Cohort 2019-2020 School Cohort 2020-2021 School Cohort 2021-2022 State Cohort 2019-2020 State Cohort 2020-2021 State Cohort 2021-2022 One-Year Cohort Drop Rate 13.5% 10.3% 12.3% N/A N/A N/A One-Year Cohort Grad Rate 70.0% 79.3% 91.0% N/A N/A N/A Four-Year Cohort Drop Rate 24.7% 22.2% 25.3% 8.9% 9.4% N/A Four-Year Cohort Grad Rate 14.6% 21.0% 26.9% 84.3% 83.6% 87.0%
+TABLE 25: DROPOUT RATE AND GRADUATION RATE Indicator School Cohort 2020-2021 School Cohort 2021-2022 School Cohort 2022-2023 State Cohort 2020-2021 State Cohort 2021-2022 State Cohort 2022-2023 One-Year Cohort Drop Rate 10.3% 12.3% 13.3% N/A N/A N/A One-Year Cohort Grad Rate 79.3% 91.0% N/A N/A N/A N/A Four-Year Cohort Drop Rate 22.2% 25.3% 22.0% 9.4% 7.8% 8.2% Four-Year Cohort Grad Rate 21.0% 26.9% 18.2% 83.6% 87.0% 86.2%